Top 10 mistakes to avoid in Facebook Video Marketing

 - Including videos in your email marketing campaigns.

-- It's important to have a mix of paid and organic promotion strategies to maximize the reach of your video.
+C. It’s important to have a mix of paid and organic promotion strategies to maximize the reach of your video.
 These two approaches are a great way to reach your audience and increase engagement with your brand.

-- Using too many kinds of video can be challenging to track the performance of your video marketing efforts, to refine and improve your approach over time.
+- Using too many kinds of video can be challenging to track the performance of your video marketing efforts to refine and improve your approach over time.

 - Limiting to one video style may also limit the brand’s creativity.